ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 **K-Nearest Neighbors**: A non-parametric model that classifies points based on the majority classification of their "k" nearest neighbors.
 In our model, "k" was optimised to  8.
 See our code <a href = "https://github.com/ucd25-cosmos-optimizers/optimizers/blob/chloe/notebooks/knn.ipynb" target = "_blank">here</a>.

+**Decision Tree**: A non-parametric model that makes a tree-like series of decisions conditionally classifying each instance.
+In our model, the depth of the tree was optimised to 3.
+Check out our code [here].

 --------
 ## Results